 In this article, we will explain the significant challenges of applying open-source software and the ways of avoiding them.

 Exploits in software applications are a natural occurrence both in open source and proprietary products.
-These exploits present possibilities to a hacker to shake things a little and compromise the security of the system.
+These exploits present possibilities for a hacker to shake things a little and compromise the security of the system.

 These things can range from mistakes and oversights in the code to full-blown backdoors used to monitor and test applications (NSA loves that stuff).